jljh000/debugger-action/README.md

 ### License

-The action and associated scripts and documentation in this project are released under the MIT License.
+The action and associated scripts and documentation in this project are released under the MIT License